5 Best Sump Pump Alternatives- Check Out Now!

 Install and improve gutters

-Installing and upgrading gutters is another in the list of sump pump alternatives to prevent flooding in your basement without installing a sump pump.
+Installing and upgrading gutters is the last one on the list of sump pump alternatives to prevent flooding in your basement without installing a sump pump.

 While this solution does not drain or prevent water from entering your basement through the soil, it can force water from your roof far enough away from your house that it drains to another location.